libp2p/specs/pubsub/README.md

 For signing purposes, the `signature` and `key` fields are used:
 - The `signature` field contains the signature.
-- The `key` field contains the signing key when it cannot be inlined in the source peer ID.
+- The `key` field contains the signing key when it cannot be inlined in the source peer ID (`from`).
   When present, it must match the peer ID.

 The signature is computed over the marshalled message protobuf _excluding_ the `signature` field itself.